 When you’re delivering a segment in your podcast, there are occasions when background music could be integrated.
-It could be for emphasis, for background noise replacement, for subtle overlays or even to fill an awkward pause.
+It could be for emphasis, background noise replacement, subtle overlays, or even to fill an awkward pause.
 It depends on how you would like to use them.

-We recommend to only use them when you see it necessary.
+We recommend only using them when you see it necessary.
 So, if you do not want to ruin a segment, it is your call to put one or not.
-However, when you do see the value for a particular segment to have some music, then don’t hesitate to play around and experiment with what works.
+However, when you do see the value of a particular segment having some music, then don’t hesitate to play around and experiment with what works.
 Especially when you put the music to fill out the pause, it helps listeners relax if there was a segment you feel might’ve been tense, sad, or other moods you want to break from.

 Don’t use what’s currently in your go-to music playlist.
 Those are all copyrighted and you’ll be sued if you use them in your podcast or elsewhere without getting the rights.

 Yes, finding the right music can be a challenge.
 But I’d imagine you want to steer away from lawsuits and copyright infringes as much as you can.
 There are different ways to handle this.
 One way that you could do this is to search online for royalty-free background music for podcasts.
 Another approach is to, of course, acquire the copyrights if you are keen on having that particular music.
 However, for beginners – we would recommend the first approach.
 This way, you’ll save money starting out and can figure out a time later when you have the funds to invest in original music.